top of page

 Plug-in solar systems are compact solar panel kits designed to mount on balconies, fences, garden walls and other outdoor surfaces.
 They generate free electricity and feed it into your home, cutting the amount of power you draw from the grid.

 Thunder has been installing compact solar on balconies, fences and garden walls under current UK regulations since before the plug-in announcement.
 We connect via a fused spur on a dedicated radial circuit, carried out by a qualified electrician.
-When plug-in standards arrive, our systems transition to socket connection with minimal changes.
+With UK plug-in standards arrive, our systems transition to socket connection.

 How We Stack Up